 - 1. Students should meet with their academic adviser and specialty/program director to discuss their request.
 Students must complete the appropriate form before a request can be considered.
 Forms can be found online at http://nursing.yale.edu/ withdrawal-leave-absence. - 2.
 The request for LOA must be approved by the specialty/program director after consultation with the student.
-The request is approved and forwarded to the division chair and the associate dean of student life.
-Approval of leave will be noted by a formal letter to the student from the associate dean, with a copy to the division chair, specialty/program director, academic adviser, and the financial aid officer. - 3.
+The request is approved and forwarded to the division chair and the associate dean of student life and belonging as well as the director of enrollment management.
+Approval of leave will be noted by a formal letter to the student from the associate dean, with a copy to the division chair, specialty/program director, academic adviser, and director of enrollment management. - 3.
 The granting of a student leave must be in accordance with the Academic Progression Policy. - 4.
 There must be sufficient evidence that circumstances, medical or otherwise, exist that make it impossible or difficult for the student to continue with a program of study; and there must be evidence that once these circumstances are resolved, the student would be able and committed to continuing the program of study.
 This determination is made by the specialty/program director after an interview with the student, consultation with the associate dean of student life and division chair, and review of the clinician's recommendation when indicated. - 5.
 International students who apply for an LOA must consult with Office of International Students and Scholars (OISS) regarding their visa status.